 What is Hygge?

 It can be tough to define because hygge (pronounced Heu-Gah or Hoo-Gah) doesn’t directly translate from Danish to English.
-It can be used as a noun, verb, adjective, or anything in between, and is typically used to describe the warm, fuzzy feeling you get when you’re surrounded by people and things that make you feel comfortable.
+It can be a noun, verb, adjective, or anything in between.
+Hygge typically describes the warm, fuzzy feeling you get when you’re surrounded by people and things that make you feel comfortable.

 Helen Russell, the author of The Year of Living Danishly, defines the concept as “the absence of anything annoying or emotionally overwhelming; taking pleasure from the presence of gentle, soothing things,” while building and sustaining relationships that cultivate personal wellbeing.